Collège-lycée Ampère: History

-It was founded in 1519 by members of the Brotherhood of the Trinity.
-It was then known under the name of Collège de la Trinité.
+The school was founded in 1519 by members of the Brotherhood of the Trinity.
+It was then known as Collège de la Trinité.
 Under this name it was directed by the Jesuits from 1565 to 1762, then by the Oratorians until 1792.

 During the French Revolution, the building was occupied by the troops of the National Convention and renamed École centrale.
 Napoléon Bonaparte, then First Consul, was proclaimed President of the Italian Republic during a gathering called the 'consulte de Lyon' in the high chapel of the school and with a consular order of vendémiaire 24 year XI (16 October 1802), the property was transformed into Lycée impérial.
 Under the Restoration, it was renamed Collège royal, until the French Revolution of 1848, when it became the Lycée de Lyon.

-In 1888, it was named Lycée Ampère as tribute to the physician André-Marie Ampère.
+In 1888, it was named Lycée Ampère after physician André-Marie Ampère.
+It later became the first mixed college in France.

-It was the first mixed college in France.
-The poet Louise Labe, as well as Pernette du Guillet, studied at this school.
-This experience allowed commoners to access education.
-With their mentor, Maurice Scève, Louise Labe, daughter of tailpiece, Pernette and others, formed what was called the 'École de Lyon', a famous poets humanist association.